airtai/faststream/docs/docs/en/nats/jetstream/object.md

     assert filename == "file.txt"
 ```

-**NATS** deliveres you just a filename (and some more metainformation you can get access via `message.raw_message`) because files can be any size.
+**NATS** delivers you just a filename (and some more metainformation you can get access via `message.raw_message`) because files can be any size.
 The framework should protect your service from memory overflow, so we can't upload whole file content right to the memo.
 By you can make it manually the following way:

 ```python linenums="1" hl_lines="1 6 10-11"
 {! docs_src/nats/js/object.py [ln:6-7,12-20] !}